 There’s a good reason uniform branding is a fact of life in every large enterprise.
 Unified brand identities give clarity to an organization’s purpose and mission.
 It makes everything about the organization more professional and recognizable.

 When combined with a comprehensive branding effort, letterhead can help glue an organization’s identity together.
 Creatively-designed letterheads for example, suggests you understand visual design as it reflects in the actual work you produce.
-Conservatively-designed letterheads suggest stability and a straightforward manner, as well as an eye for detail.
+Conservatively-designed letterhead suggest stability and a straightforward manner, as well as an eye for detail.

 While this alone won’t suffice to carry your brand in the way business cards do, they excel in many other areas.
 For instance…